mjo22/cryojax/docs/api/simulator/pose.md

     where $\vec{x}'$ and $\vec{x}$ are the 3D coordinate vectors in the rotated and unrotated frames, and $R$ and $\vec{t} = (t_x, t_y, 0)$ are the rotation and in-plane translation vector.

     Some standard softwares define the rotation and translation to "undo" the observed pose.
-    This can be captured by a translation to the center, followed by a intrinsic rotation:
+    This can be captured by a translation to the center, followed by a rotation:

     $$\vec{x} = (\vec{x}' + \vec{t}^*) R^*.$$